 - 2.3.
 If force majeure causes one of the two time trial sessions to be cancelled the results of the other session will still stand.
 In the event that less than 50% of the other session is run, then the grid positions will be established using the current championship positions. - 2.4.
 Establishment of start-grid positions from the time trial(s). - 2.4.1.
 All drivers must participate in the timed trial. - 2.4.2.
-Q1: All boats may run laps at any time during the first 20 minutes of the hour.
-At the end of the first 20 minutes, only the fastest 15 boats will remain in the water, the excluded boats will fill the final grid places. - Q2: After a seven-minute break, the times will be reset and the 15 remaining boats will then run in a 15-minute session again they may complete as many laps as they want at any time during that period.
-At the end of the 15 minutes, the 9 slowest boats drop out and fill places 7 to 15 on the grid. - Q3: The top 6 boats will run individually a two lap timed trial for their start position.
+Q1: All boats may run laps at any time during the first 22 minutes of the hour.
+Timing of the boats will start 2 minutes after the green flag.
+At the end of the first 20 minutes, only the fastest 12 boats will remain in the water, the excluded boats will fill the final and to laces. - Q2: After a seven-minute break, the times will be reset and the 12 remaining boats will then run in a 15-minute session again they may complete as many laps as they want at any time during that period.
+At the end of the 15 minutes, the 6 slowest boats drop out and fill places 7 to 12 on the grid. - Q3: The top 6 boats will run individually a two lap timed trial for their start position.

-If a driver is deemed by the officials to have stopped unnecessarily on the circuit or impeded another driver during qualifying, his times may be cancelled
+If a driver is deemed by the officials to have stopped unnecessarily during Q1 or Q2 on the circuit or impeded another driver during qualifying, his times is to be cancelled in the relevant session.